 I have tested a few different, smooth watercolor papers over the years, and Arches comes out as my favorite brand.
 It simply works well with my style of work.
 But other brands are just as good.
 If you are a watercolor beginner, I suggest using a cheaper paper for practicing first.

 Most of the papers listed below come in a block of paper glued together.
 To separate one sheet at a time, you must use a knife.
 Always cut away from your body.
 If you don’t use a knife to cut the papers loose, you will tear up the sheets and ruin your purchase.

-You can paint directly onto paper on a block, with no need to tape the paper to a wooden board.
+You can paint directly onto paper on a block, with no need to mount the paper to a wooden board.
 But make sure to not use a lot of water.
 It can seep through to the paper underneath.

 This blog post instructs how to stretch and mount watercolor paper.
 That’s how you avoid bumps when the paper gets wet.